Refrigerator - Icemaker Does Not Fill With Water

 If the icemaker has dropped ice cubes out from the mold, you know the icemaker itself is working.

-For further troubleshooting: Refrigerator - Icemaker Not Producing Ice
+For further troubleshooting, take a look at our Refrigerator - Icemaker Not Producing Ice article.

 If the icemaker is still not producing ice, then service is recommended.
-For service, please schedule an appointment with GE Appliances Factory Service.
+For service, please schedule a repair appointment with GE Appliances Factory Service.